Organic Northern Hardy Valencia Peanut

 HEIRLOOM Yes you heard it right, a northern hardy peanut!
 And if we can grow peanuts, so can you!
 Even in containers.

 Regional adaptation is important for every seed to thrive, few so crucially as peanuts.
 We were gifted a few handfuls of these ‘Northern Hardy Valencias’ from a family from Michigan’s Upper Peninsula when Fruition began and, skeptical as we were, they were impressively abundant and incredibly fun to grow.
 The family had been saving only the most abundant pods from the most abundant plants for over ten years and WOW.
 We knew regional adaptation makes all the difference…little did we know!
+The pods with 4 and 5 peanuts we’ll dry & cure for our seed stock; all the other peanuts we boil or roast fresh and enjoy right away.
+Our favorite is to boil them in salty beer!

 You’ll notice your packet will be quite large and bulky: we send your peanuts in their shell to preserve each seed’s freshness.
 Remove them from the shell just before you plant them, taking care to not knick the protective red skin.

-3 reviews for Organic Northern Hardy Valencia Peanut
+4 reviews for Northern Hardy Valencia Peanut

 1. Tom (verified owner)